cloudmesh-community/book/chapters/in/ai-rest.md

 **Step-3:**

-Now we define an OpenAPI specification to create 2 different endpoints for step-1 and step-2.
+Now we define an OpenAPI specification in yaml format to create 2 different endpoints for functions defined in step-1 and step-2.

 * Functions defined in step-1 and step-2 need to be part of a module named `ai.py`